World War 1 Books

 The Best Military History Books, recommended by Hew Strachan

-It’s no longer enough for military history to be just about battles told from the winning side, says Sir Hew Strachan, a leading historian on World War I and editor of the ‘Great Battles’ series.
-He talks us through what makes a great military history.
+It’s no longer enough for military history to be just about battles told from the winning side, says Sir Hew Strachan, a leading historian of World War I and editor of the ‘Great Battles’ series.
+He talks us through what makes a great military history and chooses five of his favourites, from the Napoleonic Wars to the War on Terror.